Home

 Warning: Undefined variable $post_id in /home/webpages/lima-city/booktips/wordpress_de-2022-03-17-33f52d/wp-content/themes/fast-press/single.php on line 26

-Learn to Speak Persian / Farsi Fast: for Inexperienced persons: Lesson 2: Greeting – New Persian words
+Be taught to Converse Persian / Farsi Fast: for Novices: Lesson 2: Greeting – New Persian phrases

-#Be taught #Speak #Persian #Farsi #Quick #Novices #Lesson #Greeting #Persian #words
+#Learn #Speak #Persian #Farsi #Quick #Novices #Lesson #Greeting #Persian #phrases

-"Learn to Speak Persian / Farsi Fast" course.
-On this course you are going to be taught Persian right from scratch, with my special ...
+"Be taught to Converse Persian / Farsi Fast" course.
+In this course you are going to be taught Persian right from scratch, with my special ...

 Quelle: [source_domain]